keizoku-study/.github/profile/README.md

-This organization is exists for the standalone version of keizoku study.
+This organization exists for the standalone version of keizoku study.

 It is will not necessarily be up to date with the version that exists in the keithley.me monorepo at https://github.com/Raeki/keithley.me/tree/main/pages/keizoku.